top of page

 The information in this blog is for educational and entertainment purposes only

 Gluttony, often associated with overindulgence in food or drink, is a behavior that extends far beyond the physical realm.
+The definition of gluttony is the act or habit of eating or drinking too much, often leading to waste and excess.
 It represents a tendency to seek comfort or distraction through excess, whether in consumption, entertainment, or other areas of life.
 While indulgence can provide temporary relief from stress or emotional discomfort, habitual gluttony often leads to dissatisfaction, poor health, and feelings of imbalance.

 Understanding Gluttony Within the Seven Deadly Sins

 In modern life, gluttony shows up in quieter ways.
 Endless scrolling, binge-watching, compulsive shopping, numbing through distraction.
-The “fullness” we chase rarely satisfies, but the habit becomes familiar.
-Naming gluttony as one of the deadly sins isn’t about moral condemnation—it’s a way to understand how excess can pull us off course and how moderation can restore balance.
+The “fullness” we chase rarely satisfies, but overwhelmed digital consumption becomes familiar as a modern form of excess.
+Naming gluttony as one of the deadly sins isn’t about moral condemnation—it’s a way to understand how excess can pull us off course, leading us away from God and the fruits of the Spirit, such as self-control.
+Walking in the Spirit and turning to Jesus and Christ can help counteract the sin of gluttony, guiding us toward spiritual growth and fulfillment.
+When we allow gluttony to dominate, we risk becoming enemies of the cross of Christ, separating ourselves from spiritual life and the deeper satisfaction found in faith.
+Moderation, rooted in spiritual practice, can restore balance.

 Why Gluttony Still Matters in a Culture of Excess

-Even institutions we trust- often reinforce the idea that satisfaction lies in accumulation or sensory delight.
+Even institutions we trust often reinforce the idea that satisfaction lies in accumulation or sensory delight.
 But the deeper point is this: gluttony isn’t about meat or meals or wine.
 It’s about what we reach for when the heart aches, when joy feels distant, when we’re wrestling with envy, sadness, boredom, or spiritual hunger.
+Overindulgence attempts to satisfy deeper cravings, but true satisfaction is not found in such things.

 Gluttony as a Starting Point for Personal Growth